-The bill amends the Tax Increment for Development Act to strengthen the criteria for establishing tax increment development districts.
-It introduces a new definition for "affordable housing," which is defined as living accommodations affordable for individuals or families earning less than eighty percent of the median income in the county.
-Additionally, petitioners are now required to conduct a housing study prior to submitting applications for tax increment development projects, which must include a multivariable estimate of housing demand resulting from new employment opportunities created by the proposed development.
+The bill amends the Tax Increment for Development Act to strengthen the requirements for establishing tax increment development districts.
+A new definition of "affordable housing" is introduced, specifying that it pertains to living accommodations affordable for individuals or families earning less than eighty percent of the median income in the respective county.
+Additionally, petitioners are now required to conduct a housing study prior to submitting applications for tax increment development projects, which must estimate housing demand resulting from new employment opportunities, rather than relying solely on a cost-burden analysis.
 The process for forming a tax increment development district is also modified, requiring the governing body to adopt a resolution declaring its intent to form the district upon receiving a petition signed by at least fifty percent of property owners in the proposed area.

 Statutes affected: